CERT-Polska/n6/docs/docker.md

 $ docker-compose exec web apache2ctl restart
 ```

-Then go to _n6 Admin Panel's_ interface: `https://localhost:4444/org`.
+Then you can try the _n6 Admin Panel's_ interface: `https://localhost:4444/org`.
 There should be new records in the following Auth DB tables: `org`,
 `user`, `source`, `subsource`.